-Think of them as an annex, or a garden office – whilst part of the whole, they have independant value in isolation.
+Think of them as an annexe, or a garden office – whilst part of the whole, they have independent value in isolation.
 You could also see them as setting up a second business, one that just happens to have a lot of the same clients as your existing company.

-These child businesses can be the next big step in a business empire.
+These “child businesses” (offshoots of a “parent company”) can be the next big step in a business empire.
 They’re not a “quick cash fix”, and often require investment – both financial and time – to take off.
-Once established however, they are less of a trickle of work and more like a second river running parallel.
-If you don’t already have a detailing business, leather repair can be operated entirely as a stand-alone entity, and is great as a second income or a wholy isolated business model.
+Once established, however, they are less of a trickle of work and more like a second river running parallel.
+If you don’t already have a detailing business, leather repair can be operated entirely as a stand-alone entity, and is great as a second income or a wholly isolated business model.

 Leather repair is in high demand as it ticks so many boxes for a detailing business addition.

 - It’s relatively low cost to entry – when compared to equipment heavy plotters, paint booths, tools sets and space requirements of many of the other mentioned.

 - You can start small and work up to larger jobs as your confidence grows, and as a time:reward ratio, leather repair bills out at around twice the value of detailing work, even with consumables added in.

 - Courses are between three and five days long, and with practice, you can hit the ground running with repairs.

 - Kit and consumables are less expensive – Whilst a full repairer’s kit is between £1500 and £2200, a lot of this is consumables which can earn back many times their value short term with smaller “per job” costs.

 - You have a ready-made market for leather repair in detailing customers, and it can be offered as an on-demand upsell – as you have all the tools and consumables to hand.

 In a recent survey of new-car buyers by market-research firm Strategic Vision, 53 percent of purchasers reported specifying leather, or imitation leather in their new car, up from 46 percent a decade earlier.